gicLAB/SECDA-TFLite/src/secda_generator/readme.md

-# Delegate Generation
+# SECDA Generator

-Use generate_delegate.py to generate new boilerplate delegates.
+Use generate_delegate.py to generate new boilerplate delegates with a template accelerator.
 - The default output directory is with in ```/generated```.
 - The default template delegate is located within ```templates/temp_delegate```.
 - You can also customise/create new template for future use within ```templates/```.